nuts7/nuts7.github.io/_tabs/about.md

 order: 4
 ---

 Hello everyone!
-I am a 19 year old script kitty and cat lover. 😼  I'm currently student at 2600 school which is specialized in cybersecurity in France.
-In parallel, I'm passionate about many areas of IT especially Windows and Active Directory.
+I am a 19 year old script kitty and cat lover. 😼  I'm currently student at [2600 school](https://ecole2600.com/) which is specialized in cybersecurity in France.
+In parallel, I'm in intership at [Thales](https://www.thalesgroup.com/) where I do pentest and malware development.
+I'm passionate about many areas of IT especially Windows and Active Directory.

 I also really like doing CTFs particularly on [Root Me](https://www.root-me.org/nuts7) and [Hack The Box](https://app.hackthebox.com/profile/428983).